Honors Capstone Project

 The significance of this result can be especially felt in the labor market, where labor is a resource traded by workers to their employers.
 I use the recent NFL and NBA lockouts as case studies to show how utility maximization behavior can be applied to real world economic situations.

 Ioselevich, Dmitriy, "The Settlers of Catan and a Study of Trade in Non-cooperative Games" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 186.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.